Before you start down the path of setting up a free DIY business website, understand what to expect and how to approach it.

 With an email list, you can build trust and establish a relationship with potential customers.

 When you create an email list you’ll also have an address (URL) that you can share with people to sign up and put on social media.
 You can even embed a sign-up form on your Facebook page.

 To get started growing your email list without a website, check out my eBook on the topic.

 You’ll still have to bring people to your email list but it comes with mostly positives and not the negatives of a free DIY business website.

-Even if you don’t have a website or budget for one now, it’s always helpful to get an idea how much one would cost.
-You can always request a free quote to find out.
+Even if you don’t have a website or budget for one now, it’s always good to understand your options and what a good web designer can do for you.